 Tickets and fares

 If you’re at a big city bus station, tickets must be obtained from ticket windows before boarding the bus, and will bear the departure time (vrijeme polaska), platform number (peron) and a seat number (sjedalo).
 Your ticket will also carry the name of the bus company you’re travelling with: two different companies might be running services to the same place at around the same time.
 If you’re not getting on at the start of the route, tickets might not go on sale until the bus actually arrives.
 If there’s nowhere to buy a ticket, sit on the bus and wait for the conductor to sell you one.
-It’s a good idea to buy tickets a day or two in advance in summer if you can, especially for any services between Zagreb and the coast – though bear in mind that buying advance tickets from a station midway along the bus’s route may not guarantee you a seat.
+It’s a good idea to buy tickets a day or two in advance in summer if you can, especially for any services from Zagreb to popular coastal destinations or for Split–Dubrovnik services.

 Tickets for municipal buses in towns and cities should usually be bought in advance from newspaper kiosks and then cancelled by punching them in the machine on board.
 You can buy tickets from the driver, as well, in most cases, although this might be slightly more expensive and you may have to provide the correct change.

 A multitude of ferry services link the Croatian mainland with the Adriatic islands.
-Most of them are run by Jadrolinija, the main state ferry firm, although private operators are beginning to offer competition.
+Most of them are run by Jadrolinija, the main state ferry firm, although private operators (such as the Krilo catamaran fleet) are beginning to offer competition.

-All ferries, apart from simple shuttle services, will have a buffet where you can buy a full range of drinks, although food may consist of crisps and unappetizing sandwiches, so it’s best to bring your own.
-The main coastal ferry has a restaurant with a full range of reasonably priced food; breakfast is included if you book a cabin.
+All ferries, apart from simple shuttle services, will have a buffet where you can buy a full range of drinks, although food may consist of crisps and nuts, so it’s best to bring your own picnic if you're likely to get hungry.

 Short hops to islands close to the mainland – such as Brestova to Porozina on Cres, Stinica to Mišnjak on Rab, or Orebić to Dominće on Korčula – are handled by simple roll-on-roll-off ferries, which either operate a shuttle service or run fairly frequently – every hour or so.
 Prices for foot passengers on such routes rarely exceed 20Kn (this will usually be incorporated into your fare if you’re crossing by bus).
 A car will cost about 100Kn extra, a motorbike 40Kn.

 The obvious attraction of flying is the time it saves: the plane journey from Zagreb to Dubrovnik takes an hour, compared to a whole day to get there overland.
-Croatia Airlines (w croatiaairlines.com) operates domestic services between Zagreb and Pula (1 daily), Split (summer 4 daily; winter 3 daily), Zadar (summer 2 daily; winter 1 daily) and Dubrovnik (summer 3 daily; winter 2 daily).
-Between May and October there are flights (weekends only) to Bol on the island of Brač.
-The price of flights vary enormously according to time of year and how far in advance you are booking – Zagreb–Dubrovnik can cost as little as 350Kn if booking online, months ahead of travel; otherwise expect to pay three times this amount.
+Croatia Airlines operates domestic services between Zagreb and Pula (1 daily), Split (summer 4 daily; winter 3 daily), Zadar (summer 2 daily; winter 1 daily) and Dubrovnik (summer 3 daily; winter 2 daily).
+The price of flights vary enormously according to time of year and how far in advance you are booking – Zagreb–Dubrovnik can cost as little as 350Kn if booking online, outside of peak periods; otherwise expect to pay three times this amount.

 Croatia’s road system is comprehensive, but not always of good quality once you get beyond the main highways.
 Major additions to the motorway – autocesta – network in recent years ensure that it’s now much easier to get across country from east to west.
 The main stretches run from Zagreb to Županja on the Serbian border, Zagreb to Goričan on the Hungarian border, Zagreb to Macelj on the Slovenian border, Zagreb to Rijeka, and Zagreb to Ploče (passing Zadar, Šibenik and Split on the way).
 Parts of the Istrian “Ipsilon”, a Y-shaped network of high-speed roads, are dual carriageway, parts are single lane.
 The Zagreb–Ploče motorway is an exhilarating ride through karst terrain, and is due to be extended southwards to Dubrovnik in the future.
 All the above are subject to tolls – take a ticket as you come on and pay as you exit.
 The toll for a car from Zagreb to the Split exit is currently 181Kn.
 Elsewhere, the main routes (especially the coast-hugging Magistrala) are single carriageway and tend to be clogged with traffic – especially in summer, when movement up and down the coast can be time-consuming.
 Note that everywhere in Croatia, roads in off-the-beaten-track areas can be badly maintained.